ckrapu/lidisa/README.md

 ![Simulation demo](data/animation_short.gif)

 Currently, `lidisa` supports only categorical-valued images.
 Images with continuous values will be supported in a future release.
 See the attached Jupyter notebook for a detailed example workflow using `lidisa` to conduct stochastic simulation.
+To install this repository, clone it and run `python setup.py install` from within the directory.

 For questions, comments or concerns please email Christopher Krapu at `ckrapu@gmail.com`.